jack-jensen/Science-Fair-Neuroevolution/README.md

 >
 I tweaked some things in the genome class.
 The most notable are the new methods: findOutgoingConnections, findIncomingConnections, and areNodesConnected.
 The names are pretty self-expanatory.
 They all take nodes as parameters.
 I am nearing the final stretch of the coding process.

+## January 14, 2024
+### 8:30 pm

+The most notable thing I worked on today was the client-side of the project.
+I improved on the HTML file, as well as added a javascript file and a css file.
+It is not completely done, but progress is being made.
+I also made some tweaks.
+I am trying to figure out how to make the generationRunner work better.
+My vision is that there is an instance for each generation.
+Tomorrow, I am going to test if the http request handler works.